You already know lead magnets are essential – that’s why you want to learn how to craft the perfect one.

 5. It solves a problem

-Pain is highly motivating.
+Pain is highly motivating – just like our list of motivation quotes.
 If your lead magnet promises to solve an urgent problem (or show the steps to fix it), they will rush to fill in that opt-in form.

 Just remember: your lead magnet has to deliver on that promise.